who are the found?

 The Found gathered in the Home - for Kai and Kōreo

 Sharing a meal, serving and loving one another.
-There is always a place for you, there is always a meal.
-We build community with deeper relationships, pastoral care and discipleship, the safe space to development our spiritual gifts, pray and dig deeper into the Word of God together.
+There is always a place for you at the table.
+Gathered in the home we build community by having deeper relationships, pastoral care and discipleship, praying and digging deeper into the Word of God together.

 To support, take care of, give hospitality to, protect, look out for, show respect, generosity and care for others; by way of programmes and events that serve and meet needs in the community and beyond.